-The hard disk drive(s) is used to store your data in the computer.
+The hard disk drive(s) issuer) used to store your data in the computer.
 The hard disks) can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm.
-The primary hard disk bay 1 is accessible from the bottom of your computer as seen below.
-Note that only Model A/B is pictured, however the procedure for removing the primary hard disk from Model C is identical.
+The primary hard disk bay 1 is accessible from the bottom of your computer as seen below, and the secondary hard disk bay 2 is located under the battery compartment.

-Further details on removing and inserting the hard disk are available in "Upgrading the Hard Disk Drive(s)" on page 6 - 6.
+The computer can accommodate up to three hard disks (two in the primary bay, and one in the secondary bay), and these may be configured in RAID or AHCI modes.
+Further details on removing and inserting the hard disk are available in "Upgrading the Hard Disk Drive(s)" on page 6 - 4.